falulon/Yolov5-API_Web_App/README.md

 ## Rest API
 Simple rest API exposing the model for consumption by another service.

-The model inference results are returned as JSON consist of the result image and xyxy boxes coordinations :
+The model inference results are returned as JSON consisting the result image (base64) and xyxy boxes coordinations in the following format :

 ```
 [{'class': 0,